mmoore483/quiz/README.md

 Reasons for the site:

-- Increase visitor numbers to Penshaw Monument by providing easy access to information in a minimalistic fashion
+- Little trivia quiz to pass the time

 ## Scope